The American Buddhist Liberty Bell

 At 90, Ikeda remains the organization’s heavily-revered president and mentor to 12 million SGI members worldwide.

 George M. Williams’ fate would be much different.
-While all of the NSA properties and most of the U.S. congregation transitioned to SGI, Williams was inexorably tied to the NSA identity.
+While all NSA properties and most of the U.S. congregation transitioned to SGI, Williams was inexorably tied to the NSA identity.
 He was removed from his position as General Director around the time of the schism.
 While many former NSA members still hold Williams in high regard, his spotlight faded quickly, and he was written out of the official history of the NSA/SGI.
 Questions about him and the Liberty Bell replicas were not returned by SGI public relations staff.
 Even a shallow dive into forums and comments on related articles suggest the wounds have not healed much in 30 years.

 Those in the pro-Ikeda camp accused Williams of using the NSA for his personal gain and plotting with the Nichiren Shōshū priesthood to overthrow Ikeda.
 Those in the pro-Williams camp see his removal as a hatchet job — a jealousy-driven power grab.